 Exercise helps with the growth of new brain cells (neurons) and the connections between brain cells (neurogenesis) by promoting the production of three essential “growth factors,” called brain-derived neurotropic factor (BDNF), insulin-like growth factors (IGF-1), and endothelial growth factor (VEGF).
 These factors also minimize inflammation, grow new blood vessels, and slow down cell self-destruction.
 A good workout can also awaken dormant stem cells in the hippocampus, a part of the mid brain that controls our memory system.

 Some research seems to suggest that there may be genuine intellectual benefits to exercise in terms of IQ gains.

 The more conversations you have with your child, the more intelligent they will be.
 Simple games involving naming objects and solving little puzzles together, making learning a social as well as an educational matter, improves a child's IQ.
-Talking to a child increases their vocabulary and that is really important for their general intelligence levels.
+Talking to a child increases their vocabulary—that, in itself, is really important for their general intelligence levels.

 You can raise your child's IQ by six points by simply doing this over a few years when they are young.
-However, the evidence suggests it may be too late by age 4 to get these large benefits, so start early.
+However, the evidence suggests that by age 4, it may be too late to get these large benefits—so start early.

 We can all do the same thing for ourselves and our kids by actively embracing problem-solving and learning every day.
 Take courses.
 Learn that second language.
 Read that heavy book you were avoiding.
 Even older children appear to show IQ gains if their environment becomes more stimulating and challenging.